-Instructional Designers need to take into consideration and map out the different stages of the learner’s journey, including how and when they will access your content.
+Modern Instructional Designers need to take into consideration and map out the different stages of the learner’s journey, including how and when they will access your content.
 Focusing especially on the “want to know” and “want to do” behaviors they have throughout each and every day.

 Think: When your employees turn to their smartphones and tablets, what do they want to know?
 How do they best consume information — especially training materials for your company?

-Read more: Start Thinking of Micro Learning Moments Now
+Read more: Start Thinking of Micro-Learning Moments Now

 Enter Design Thinking

 In the past, Instructional Designers might conceptualize a project regarding building a final deliverable, and then move on.
 Those days are over.
-Modern Instructional Designers need an ongoing ability to experiment with new approaches, strategies, patterns, and language to see what works best to optimize user experience.
+Modern Instructional Designers need an ongoing ability to experiment with new approaches, strategies, and patterns to see what works best to optimize the user experience.
 To do this, designers need to view their work as a series of prototypes.
 Experimentation and innovation are key to design breakthrough courses, and these only happen with a working prototype that users can play around with.